 If you have ever been to Versailles, then you probably can understand at a very deep level why the French had a revolution.
 French kings lived like…..kings.
 Everything is ostentatious and gilded.
 If my tax dollars were going to pay for this, I’d have been pissed off too.

 Getting to Versailles from Paris is pretty easy.
 It is less than an hour train ride.
-I visited on a Sunday and the line was over and hour long to get tickets.
+I visited on a Sunday and the line was over an hour-long to get tickets.
 Try to arrive early to avoid the crowds.

 The Palace and Park of Versailles is a collective property that was named as one by UNESCO as a cultural site in France.
 It was inscribed into the list in 1979.
 The main attraction of this UNESCO site is the Palace of Versailles, also known as Chateau de Versailles.
 This royal chateau was built on an 11th-century small village; today, Versailles is known as a wealthy suburb in Paris.
 It is located about 20 kilometers from the French capital.

 During the late 17th century, the Palace of Versailles served as the seat of the Kingdom of France.
 But in the late 18th century, the royal family was forced to return to Paris.
 It is a popular site not just for its architectural feature but also for its representation of absolute monarchy in France.